dantunesd/clean-code/README.md

 	return e.name
 }

-// If you are asking something is something else, puts "is" as prefix func (e *Employee) Brazilian() bool {
+// If you are asking if something is something else, puts "is" as prefix func (e *Employee) Brazilian() bool {
 	return e.nationality == "BRASIL"
 }